Engaging students in the classroom and around the world

 Every Fall, EAP sponsors a case competition run by students that highlight an issue in the energy sector in emerging markets.
 The Energy in Emerging Markets Case Competition engages diverse and creative teams to address real energy challenges affecting the developing world.
 The one-day competition connects students, academia, and industry in pursuit of unconventional business-based solutions that expose unrecognized opportunities with positive social and environmental impact.
 This year’s competition will take place on November 10, 2020 with $15,000 in prizes!

-The Energy Access Project sponsors the Global Energy Access Network, an interdisciplinary network of graduate and undergraduate students at Duke.
-Together, we aim to foster a research and policy dialogue on campus around energy access through regular speaker lunches, career treks, and other events.
+The James E. Rogers Energy Access Project sponsors the Global Energy Access Network, an interdisciplinary network of graduate and undergraduate students at Duke.
+Together, we aim to foster a research and policy dialogue on campus around energy access through regular speaker lunches, career treks, case studies, and other events.

 “What studying energy access at Duke has meant for me…”

 Hear from students on the different ways they have incorporated energy access into their Duke experience.

 Interested in working with us?
 Please let us know!